Spring Semester Tuition Due

 This depends on the family situation.
 For example, if a student has married parent(s)/stepparent filing taxes separately, both parent(s)/stepparent will need an FSA ID.

-A contributor is anyone required to provide consent and approval for obtaining federal tax information needed to complete a student's FAFSA.
+A contributor is anyone required to provide consent and approval for obtaining federal tax information needed to complete a student's Free Application for Federal Student Aid (FAFSA®).
 It may include any or all of the following:

 • Student